alleyinteractive/mantle/docs/4-features/2-hooks.md

 ## Find a Hook's Usage in the Codebase
 Quickly calculate the usage of a specific WordPress hook throughout your code base.
-Mantle will read all specified files in a specific path to fine all uses of a specific action/filter along with their respective line number.
+Mantle will read all specified files in a specific path to find all uses of a specific action/filter along with their respective line number.

 On initial scan of the file system, the results can be a bit slow to build a